INFORMATION

 Copyright

 Images found in the Uncivil Times & the Venerable Vintage Press albums are in the public domain, unless heavily altered from the original.
-Photographs in the Ruby Creek Press album are not in the public domain & are under copyright to Ruby Creek Press & Ink To Paper Press.
+Photographs in the Ruby Creek Press album are not in the public domain & are under copyright to Ink to Paper Press.

 For your own work, please download public domain images from their source sites, using the links provided for each image.
 Attributions are appreciated for images used from either this or the original image source site.